-D3 Fall Χ
+D3 Fall Х

 D3 Winter

-D3 Spring Χ
+D3 Spring Х

-D3 Summer Χ
+D3 Summer Х

-D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? Х D4 If yes, what is the minimum number of credits and the unit of measure?
+D4 Yes No D4 Must a transfer applicant have a minimum number of credits completed or else must apply as an entering freshman? х D4 If yes, what is the minimum number of credits and the unit of measure?
 30 credit hours

-5 Indicate all items required of transfer students to apply for admission:
+D5 Indicate all items required of transfer students to apply for admission:

-D5 The state of the s Required of All Recommended of All Recommended of Some Required of Some Not Required
+D5 Required of All Recommended of All Recommended of Some Required of Some Not Required

 D5 High school transcript Х

-D5 College transcript(s) Χ
+D5 College transcript(s) Х

-D5 Essay or personal Υ
+D5 Essay or personal statement х

-statement ^

-D5 Interview X
+D5 Interview Х

-D5 Standardized test scores X
+D5 Standardized test scores Х

-D5 Statement of good standing

-from prior institution(s) X
+D5 Statement of good standing from prior institution(s) х